 Status and Attributes.
 Character properties may be normative, informative, contributory, or provisional.
 Normative properties are those required for conformance.
-The following sections discuss important properties identified by their status.
 Many Unicode character properties can be overridden by implementations as needed.
 Section 3.2, Conformance Requirements, specifies when such overrides must be documented.
 A few properties, such as Noncharacter_Code_Point, may not be overridden.
 See Section 3.5, Properties, for the formal discussion of the status and attributes of properties.